 In my book, Desire by Design, I cover in great length the power of fans in driving desire for brands.
-What I have learned over the many years of helping brands remain relevant is the fact that for any brand, whether it’s toothpaste or a new high-end car, having brand ambassadors promoting your product is critical in driving growth and profitability.
+What I have learned over the many years of helping brands remain relevant is the fact that for any brand, whether it’s toothpaste or a new high-end car, having brand ambassadors promoting your product is critical in driving growth and profitability like those the recent jeep dealership near port arthur.
 Our studies have shown that millennials rely heavily on peer reviews and recommendations by family and friends.
 In most cases, the research is conducted prior to the purchase through online and social media tools, and influencers— some of whom have achieved rock star status and have a huge impact on consumer brand perception.

 The importance of having customers brag about your brand has been heightened as conventional advertising becomes less effective.
 Gaining a loyal following of customers willing to share their stories is critical in ensuring the brand and its message is being heard, believed and acted upon.
 The challenge for marketers lies in converting customers to brand ambassadors who will share their personal experiences about the given brand with their network of friends and online community.
 We have identified three strategies marketers need to consider as they build their brand awareness programs through peer-driven reviews and mentions: